nhunghoang0201/Customer-Transaction-Analysis-for-Data-Allocation-Strategy-for-an-E-Banking-Company-using-SQL/README.md

-# 🏦 Customer Transaction Analysis for Data Allocation Strategy in a Neo-Banking Company using SQL
+# 🏦 Customer Transaction Analysis for Data Allocation Strategy in a E-Banking Company using SQL

 **Author:** Hoang Thi Hong Nhung
 **Date:** 2025-09-30
-**Tools Used:** SQL (BigQuery), Python (for optional analysis visualization)
+**Tools Used:** SQL (BigQuery)

 ---